Akash-Ahir/90DaysOfDevOps/2026/day-43/day-43-jobs-steps.md

 2. A step that only runs when the previous step **failed**
 3. A job that only runs on **push** events, not on pull requests
 4. A step with `continue-on-error: true` — what does this do?
+   - Pipeline continues execution even if that step fails

 #### [Conditionals.yml](https://github.com/Akash-Ahir/github-actions-practice/blob/main/.github/workflows/Conditionals.yml)<br/>